confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/show-queries.md

 List the running persistent queries.

-`SHOW QUERIES` lists queries running in the cluster
+`SHOW QUERIES` lists queries running in the cluster.

-`SHOW QUERIES EXTENDED` Lists queries running in the cluster in more detail
+`SHOW QUERIES EXTENDED` lists queries running in the cluster in more detail.

 Example
 -------